Noga-Ran/frontend/README.md

 The app allows users to log in (or sign up), and look for their next vaction.

-From filtering loactions to their liking and add places to their wishlists to ordering a trip.
+User can filter loactions to its liking, add places to its wishlists and order a trip.

 <p align="right">(<a href="#title">back to top</a>)</p>